digitalXlabs/iac-ssg-awscdk/README.md

 2. `export CDK_DEFAULT_ACCOUNT=<youraccount> `
 3. `export CDK_DEFAULT_REGION=<yourdefaultregion>`

-## Deploying
+## Bootstrap CDK

-6. Check your template using one of these two methods:
-   1. Make adjustments in the cdk.json file, entering the values you need for 'ownnerName', 'ownerClientId' and 'domainName' or
-   2. Issue command `cdk synth --context domainName=<fully.qualified.domain.name> --context ownerClientId=<clientid> --context ownerName='<your client name' YourClientNameHugoStack -e` (replace the values between the <>)
-7. If you have never used the CDK in your AWS account, you will need to [bootstrap](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html) it by running the command `cdk bootstrap aws://ACCOUNT-NUMBER-1/REGION-1 aws://ACCOUNT-NUMBER-2/REGION-2 ...`
+If you have never used the CDK in your AWS account, you will need to [bootstrap](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html) it, which means you provision the initial resources needed to perform deployment.
+Do this by running the command:

+   `cdk bootstrap aws://ACCOUNT-NUMBER-1/REGION-1 aws://ACCOUNT-NUMBER-2/REGION-2`

+You will need to bootstrap AWS region us-east-1 to hold the lambdaEdge function included with the package, if you are using a different region for your main package, then also add this to the command.

+Bootstrapping will create a Cloudformation template called CDKToolkit in each of the regions that you've stated should be bootstrapped.
+It will also create S3 buckets in each of the regions specified to store the assets needed for the CDK to work.

+Once finished, if all goes well, you will see

+`Environment aws://ACCOUNT-NUMBER-1/REGION-1 bootstrapped.`

+`Environment aws://ACCOUNT-NUMBER-1/REGION-2 bootstrapped.`

+## Deploy using `cdk.json`

+1. Make adjustments in the cdk.json file, entering the values you need for 'ownerName', 'ownerClientId', 'domainName' and 'account' and the 'isProd' flag
+2. Run the command `cdk ls` which will show you the two stacks that will be built and deployed, one for the lambda edge function and one for the main stack
+3. Run `cdk deploy --all` to deploy all the stacks.
+4. You will be asked to confirm deployment for two stacks, answer `y` in both cases
+5. The initial deployment can take up to 15 minutes to deploy

+## Deploy using command line context parameters

-8. If you have no errors, you can issue the deploy command `cdk deploy --context domainName=<fully.qualified.domain.name> --context ownerClientId=<clientid> --context ownerName='<your client name>' --all`
+1. Run the deploy command and add the context values to the command `cdk deploy --context domainName=<fully.qualified.domain.name> --context ownerClientId=<clientid> --context ownerName='<your client name>' --context account<yourawsaccountnumber>  --all`
-9. Add the additional context `--context prod=true` if you're deploying to a production environment.
+2. Add the additional context `--context prod=true` if you're deploying to a production environment.
 This will create Route53  domains example.com, www.example.com and prod.example.com  as alternate names for the CloudFront distribution.
 It will also add example.com and *.example.com to your certificate

+## Destroying the stacks
+To destroy the stacks
+1. if you used the cdk.json method, run cdk destroy
+2. If you used the command line context `cdk destroy --context domainName=<fully.qualified.domain.name> --context ownerClientId=<clientid> --context ownerName='<your client name>' --context account<yourawsaccountnumber>  --all`

+** NB it is possible if the lambdaEdge function has propogated, you will get an error stating the CDK is unable to delete your stack because the LambdaEdge functio is a replicated function.
+If this happens you will need to delete the stack from the console, excluding the lambda edge function which may take a few hours before it is able to be deleted

+# Wrapping up
+You have completed your first CDK enabled Cloudformation template and AWS resources.
+Clicking through the AWS management console, you will see that it has created the following resources for you.

 ## Useful commands